AditiPrabhakar/welth/notes.md

 7. Create new file inside lib called prisma.js globalThis.prisma: This global variable ensures that the Prisma client instance is reused across hot reloads during development.
 Without this, each time your application reloads, a new instance of the Prisma client would be created, potentially leading to connection issues.

+* We can learn next.js at [nextjs.org](https://nextjs.org/)

+8. Main
+  Create a `(main)` folder inside of app folder, for now we need two routes -> dashboard & account (dynamic). for **dashboard**, simply create -> `app/dashboard/page.jsx` for **account**, create -> `app/dashboard/[id]/page.jsx`  --> [id] is for the dynamic route. (as id is not same everytime)

+9. Create a not-found page
+  To create a 404 page, we have to create a file inside of app/ named exactly as `not-found.jsx`.

+## Suspense
+`<Suspense>` tag is used to show loading in a better way.
+For this, we add `fallback` property and installed `npm i react-spinners --legacy-peer-deps` for it which has a lot of loaders.
+We used `<BarLoader/>` for this one.

+10. actions folder
+Here lies the backend of the pages.

+* for `actions/dashboard.js` next.js does not support decimals so we have to convert back to the number.
+That's why we made `serializedTransaction()`.
+We use `revalidatePath("/dashboard")` to re-fetch the values of a page before returning.

+11. create-account-drawer.jsx
+We created an component "use client" to implement it in our dashboard when we have to create an account.

+* DashboardPage is going to have 3 parts/sections:
+    - Budget Progress
+    - Overview
+    - Accounts Grid

+  Installed `npm i react-hook-form zod @hookform/resolvers --legacy-peer-deps` to create a form in `create-account-drawer.jsx`.